 3 Rivers was able to detect and resolve the fiber cut so quickly because of prompt, detailed notification from the T/Mon Alarm Monitoring System and its ASCII Alarm Processor Software Module.
 3 Rivers uses T/Mon's ASCII Alarm Processor to monitor its Alcatel fiber terminals, AFC digital loop carriers, Nortel DMS-10 switch, Nortel DMS-MTX switch and wide-bank multiplexers.

-It's 3:18 AM on Wednesday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 2:58 PM on Wednesday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.